Helping adolescent girls be the best version of themselves

 Soar: West Coast Eagles Wellbeing Series for Youth Girls fosters the development of skills, knowledge and strategies for the adolescent girls we meet.
 Our aim is to promote healthy attitudes and practices that will lead young women to take responsibility for their own wellbeing and discover how good they can be.
 We believe our outstanding female role models (AFLW and West Coast Fever players and West Coast Eagles staff) will inspire them to continue to be physically active.

-Four (4) free interactive modules are presented in our classrooms at Mineral Resources Park, Lathlain or at your school or community club to suit your timetable.
+Four (4) interactive modules are presented in our classrooms at Mineral Resources Park, Lathlain or at your school or community club to suit your timetable.
 You can choose all 4 modules, single modules or any combination that suits your needs.